You can listen to the article (narrated by a real person):

 - tag your contacts for better personalization

-The only thing you can’t fully control is your email deliverability, but if you follow email marketing best practices and engage your audience effectively, it’ll not affect your results.
+The only thing you can’t fully control is your email deliverability, but if you follow email marketing best practices and engage your audience effectively, you won’t need to stress over your emails missing the inbox.

 4. Ease of use